Emerging infections: Principles of emergence

 Program Leader: Mark Denison

-SE-RP-001: Platforms for synthesis and testing of emerging zoonotic viruses
+Project: Platforms for synthesis and testing of emerging zoonotic viruses

 Vanderbilt University